giantswarm/giantnetes-terraform/docs/installation-guide-azure.md

 #### Create Vault virtual machine and all other necessary resources

-Answer "No" for copying state, we are using different keys for the state.
+**Always** answer "No" for copying state, we are using different keys for the state!

 ```
 terraform init ../platforms/azure/giantnetes